Capacity to Litigate Certificate | Capacity to Conduct Proceedings Assessment

 Health and social care professionals with specialist capacity law training

-At Nellie Supports, your assessment is always conducted by a full-time, in-house assessor, not a one-off independent.
-Every assessor is part of our multidisciplinary team, which includes social workers, psychology graduates, and health professionals who specialise in mental capacity law.
+At Nellie Supports, your assessment is always conducted by a full-time, in-house registered social worker, not a one-off independent contractor.
+Every assessor is part of our multidisciplinary team, which includes social workers, psychology graduates (BPS), and a chartered psychologist (HCPC) who specialise in mental capacity law.

 This structure means: